tigera/docs/calico-enterprise/compliance/encrypt-cluster-pod-traffic.mdx

 To view WireGuard statistics in Manager UI, you must enable them.
 From the left navbar, click **Dashboard**, and the Layout Settings icon.

 ![Wireguard Dashboard Toggle]({{site.baseurl}}/images/wireguard/stats-toggle.png)

+##### Frequently Asked Questions (FAQs)

+Why do WireGuard encryption charts in the Manager UI Dashboard show more ingress traffic than egress if all the traffic goes within the cluster?

+The chart might show 1% difference in the traffic.
+The difference comes from the following sources:
+- Sampling time.
+The statistics are generated a few microseconds apart.
+- Packet loss.
+If a node resends a lost packet, then the node counts the packet twice where the receiver counts it only once.
+- Averaging/smoothing.
+The statistics are smoothed out over a few seconds.

 #### Disable WireGuard for an individual node